-If you're still looking for a new iPad as well as a stand, then check out our guide to the best iPad deals where we keep up to date with all the latest offers on Apple's tablets.
-And if you're planning on drawing or note-taking using your iPad, you'll want to make sure you get the best iPad stylus too.
+If you're looking for a new iPad as well as a stand, see our guide to the best iPad deals where we track the latest offers on Apple's tablets.
+And if you're planning on drawing or note-taking using your iPad, you'll want to choose the best iPad stylus too.

 The best iPad stands available now

+You don't necessarily need to spend much money on one of the best iPad stands, especially if you want a simple desktop option that will do the job.
 For the minimalists among us, the Moft Invisible Tablet Stand is a fantastic way of keeping your iPad setup sleek and chic.
-It tucks in unobtrusively behind your iPad, rendering itself invisible when the tablet is viewed from the front (hence the name), and is therefore ideal for those who dislike a cluttered desk.
+It tucks in unobtrusively behind your tablet, becoming invisible when the tablet is viewed from the front (hence the name).
+This makes it perfect for anyone who hates desk clutter.

-It also offers a suite of standing options, with a back panel that can be folded and set up to six different configurations, meaning you've got plenty of different viewing angles for your iPad.
-You can also use both portrait and landscape orientations for the iPad, though bear in mind that it can only charge when set up in the landscape position.
+Despite its simplicity, this iPad stand still offers a good range of standing options.
+The back panel can be folded in six different ways, giving you plenty of different viewing angles for your iPad.
+You can use it in both portrait and landscape orientations, though bear in mind that you'll only be able to charge your tablet in the landscape position.

-The Satechi R1 is a premium iPad stand that's also useful for iPhones and MacBooks, making it a good choice if you're the sort of Apple aficionado with a lot of the company's products.
-Constructed from premium aluminium, the R1 comes in black, silver or space grey, which means you can match it to the finish of your iPad.
+The Satechi R1 is a premium iPad stand that's useful for iPhones and MacBooks as well, making it a good choice if you're an Apple aficionado with a lot of the company's products.
+Constructed from premium aluminium, the R1 comes in black, silver or space grey, which means you can match it to the finish of your iPad for the perfect look.

 Sturdy and unobtrusive, this is a particularly good choice if you're planning on using your iPad as a second monitor.
-It folds down to a nicely compact size, making it a good option for travel, though the trade-off is that angle and adjustment options are a little limited.
-You've got a few heights to choose from, and no rotation.
-If you're looking for something more versatile, you may want to consider our next entry.
+It folds down to a nice compact size, making it a good option for travel, though the trade-off is that angle and adjustment options are a little limited.
+You can choose different heights, but bear in mind that there's no option to rotate.

 If you don't want to stand your iPad on a table or desk and would rather have it free-standing on the floor, then the CTA Digital Gooseneck Floor Stand for iPad is a cost-effective way of making this happen.
 The long gooseneck is highly adjustable, meaning you can contort it to pretty much any angle you'd like, but at the same time it's made with solid steel construction, so you can be confident your iPad is firmly supported.

-The iPad's highly portable so no doubt many iPad users will want to use it for reading, working or watching entertainment in bed or while lounging on a sofa.
+Many iPad users will want to use their tablet for reading, working or watching entertainment in bed or while lounging on a sofa.
 The problem is that it isn't actually very easy to hold an iPad comfortably while you're lying down, and you'll often find yourself having to sit up in order to stop your arms from aching, defeating the whole point of being in bed.

 The flexible Lamicall LS07 gooseneck iPad stand aims to solve this problem, allowing you to position your iPad exactly where you need it.
 Clamp it to a nearby desk or table, move your iPad into position, and you’re ready to relax.
 The stand proves sturdy enough to keep your iPad in place while you're watching, reading or browsing, but note that it isn't stable enough to keep your iPad still for drawing with a stylus.